Hours Of Operation: Thursday - Monday. Reservations accepted through Monday night, departure on Tuesday morning.

 What are my options if I have a mechanical problem during vacation?
 Where’s the nearest bike shop?

 --We have a bike stand, basic tools, basic parts and have all the cell phone numbers of the local bike shop owners.
 If it’s something relatively simple, we’re happy to assist onsite.
-For most problems, you’ll stop in to either Cartecay Bike Shop in Ellijay or Bear Creek Bike Shop in Dalton, Ga.
+For major mechanical issues, you’ll visit our friends at Cartecay Bike Shop in Ellijay, just 12 miles from our property.

 Do you rent bikes?